cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

 #GCE Results

-[Insert Marco’s data here]
+The best result we were able to achieve on GCE was with a three-node Cassandra cluster using m3.2xlarge instances and a c3.4xlarge for `cassandra-stress`.

+The next two best results came in at 109,583 ops/s and 101,886 ops/s.

 #AWS Results

-The best results were were able to achieve on AWS was with a three-node Cassandra cluster on r3.4xlarge instances.
+The best result were were able to achieve on AWS was with a three-node Cassandra cluster on r3.4xlarge instances.
 With that, we were able to achieve 100k writes/second with a 99th percentile latency of 4.8ms.

 A follow-up test using i2.4xlarge instances achieved similar results.
 We’ll be looking at how to best benchmark between instance types in a future blog post.

+All benchmark results for Cassandra are available for comparison [here](http://cloud-benchmarks.org/services/cassandra).

 #Lessons Learned